Dracojhaadf/RuralMinds/README.md

 In the Document Q&A tab, select a document from the dropdown menu and use the chat interface to ask questions about it.

-In the Forum tab, you can ask a new question using the "Ask a New Question" expander or view existing discussions.
+In the Forum tab, ask a new question or view existing discussions.

 📂 Project File Structure
 This project is composed of a main Streamlit application and several supporting components.